 Likewise, the popularity of Nickelback and Justin Bieber make the song even more hilarious, and it's Cartman, one of the heroes of this movie, who gets Biebs killed in a later episode.

 Another one from The Stick of Truth.
-Kenny hardly sings in this movie (he only gets a few lines in the first "Mountain Town"), but his "Furry Friends" attack in the game has him briefly sing a song while summoning his rats.note The only other party member who sings is Jimmy, who didn't even exist when this movie was made.
+Kenny hardly sings in this movie (he only gets a few lines in the opening number, "Mountain Town"), but his "Furry Friends" attack in the game has him briefly sing a song while summoning his rats.note The only other party member who sings is Jimmy, who didn't even exist when this movie was made.
 The real kicker is that Furry Friends is an example of Disney Creatures of the Farce (complete with Kenny as a princess), which is based on the very thing thatBL&U is parodying.

 Even Satan, despite being considered as evil by default, is sympathetic.

 The Mole.
 He clearly didn't have the happiest childhood, considering the fact that his mom apparently tried to abort him on her own with a clothes hanger and it's implied that she's abused him ever since.

 "HOW WOULD YOU LIKE TO SUCK MY BALLS, MR. GARRISON?"

 Misaimed Fandom: Mr. Garrison claiming that he "doesn't trust something that bleeds for five days and doesn't die" was a jab at sexist views on periods.
 People are now quoting it unironically.